NicolaLampis/Nicola_online_CV/README.md

 > - Image from Duetti Pizza is property of Duetti.
 > - Image from Moebius band obtained from the Artist Emanuele "SKAN" Boi.
 > - Image from Sona pickups obtained from Nicola Lampis.
+> - All text content is written by Nicola Lampis.
+> - Background images (About and Contact section) are modeled and rendered on Rhinoceros by Nicola Lampis.

 ## Acknowledgments

 My mentor Medale Oluwafemi guided me towards the content creation and the responsive design of the site.

-I received inspiration for this project from his experience and from previus projects done by students of Code Institute.
+I received inspiration for this project from his experience and from previous projects done by students of Code Institute.